-Here is a list of Arnolfini's publications available at the bookshop.
-We currently are unable to ship this stock Internationally.
+Here is a list of Arnolfini's publications & merchandise available online.
+We are currently unable to ship this online stock internationally.
+A fee for UK postage has been added to each listing.
 UK delivery only.

 Published to coincide with the group exhibition Pale Carnage addressing ideas of cruelty, desire, beauty, decadence, voyeurism and violence in relation to the culture and history of the late 19th and ...